Hinata-Mikami/RefinedRust/docs/SPEC_FORMAT.md

 Currently, the following objects are exported:
 - functions
-- methods in inherent impls (i.e., impls without a trait)
+- methods in impls
 - ADTs (structs and enums)
-- methods in trait impls (restrictions apply)
+- trait impls

-For methods in trait implementations, what is exported are specifications for the particular implementation of this trait (which may be stronger than the generic specification one would give to all implementors of the trait).
-These specifications are used by RefinedRust in places where the trait implementation can be statically resolved.
-Some restrictions apply to exporting these kinds of specifications, as it is hard to uniquely identify specific trait implementations in Rust:
-- we can not export specifications for blanket implementations,
-- we can only export specifications for trait implementations where `self` is an ADT,
-- we currently do not disambiguate implementations depending on the set of predicates (enforced by `where` clauses).

-On importing a specification for a trait method, if there are multiple candidate implementations this specification could attach to, a warning is issued.
+On importing a specification for a trait impl, if there are multiple candidate implementations this specification could attach to, a warning is issued.
 This case should be avoided, as it is fragile; if you encounter such a case, file an issue, so that the disambiguation criteria can be improved.

 ## Types